-So the right knowledge management tool will ensure that you have all that information you need right at your fingertips.
+So the right knowledge base management system will ensure that you have all that information you need right at your fingertips.
 I think what’s really cool, and what’s made our transition a lot easier is that with Guru, we have a trust score and a verification functionality.
 So not only do you have the information right at your fingertips, but it’s also up to date.
 You might have something in some Google Docs somewhere, but you’re not sure if it’s accurate, especially with things changing as quickly as they are.
 With the right knowledge management tool, you can have the confidence that the information you’re looking at is accurate.

 The other thing I’d like to say is that knowledge is really a team sport.
 It’s deeply cross-functional.
 For instance, the customer support teams also require information from the marketing or legal or product team.
 So, having one place where different teams can communicate and input knowledge, saves all of those DMs and all of those pings that go – “Hey, it’s me again!”